lucidlayer/traceform/traceform-test-app--/README.md

+# Traceform Test App

+This directory contains a React + Vite demo application configured to work with the [Traceform](https://traceform.framer.website/) toolset.
+This app is used for primary testing and demonstration.

+See the [main project README](../../README.md) for instructions on setting up and using Traceform.

+## Testing Notes

-When running npm run dev, how many "[Traceform Babel Plugin]" logs it outputs is the ammount of seperate elements you are able to highlight code to ui.
+When running `npm run dev`, the number of "[Traceform Babel Plugin]" logs output corresponds to the number of separate elements instrumented for code-to-UI highlighting.

-go to traceform-test-app--\src\components\Button.tsx

-highlight "Button"

-go to traceform-test-app--\src\components\Card.tsx

-highlight "Card"

-go to traceform-test-app--\src\components\Footer.tsx

-highlight "Footer"

-go to traceform-test-app--\src\components\Header.tsx

-highlight "Header"
+**Components to test highlighting with:**

+*   Go to `traceform-test-app--/src/components/Button.tsx` -> highlight `"Button"`
+*   Go to `traceform-test-app--/src/components/Card.tsx` -> highlight `"Card"`
+*   Go to `traceform-test-app--/src/components/Footer.tsx` -> highlight `"Footer"`
+*   Go to `traceform-test-app--/src/components/Header.tsx` -> highlight `"Header"`